MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`

-GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.

-### GetEnclavePodEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`

-GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`

-SetEnclavePodEvents sets EnclavePodEvents field to given value.

-### HasEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`

-HasEnclavePodEvents returns a boolean if a field has been set.

-### GetRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIP() string`

-GetRemoteControlIP returns the RemoteControlIP field if non-nil, zero value otherwise.

-### GetRemoteControlIPOk

-`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIPOk() (*string, bool)`

-GetRemoteControlIPOk returns a tuple with the RemoteControlIP field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) SetRemoteControlIP(v string)`

-SetRemoteControlIP sets RemoteControlIP field to given value.

-### HasRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) HasRemoteControlIP() bool`

-HasRemoteControlIP returns a boolean if a field has been set.

-### GetEnclaveReplicaSetEvents
+### GetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEvents() JsonV1EventList`

-GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.
+GetEnclaveDeploymentEvents returns the EnclaveDeploymentEvents field if non-nil, zero value otherwise.

-### GetEnclaveReplicaSetEventsOk
+### GetEnclaveDeploymentEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEventsOk() (*JsonV1EventList, bool)`

-GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnclaveDeploymentEventsOk returns a tuple with the EnclaveDeploymentEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveReplicaSetEvents
+### SetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`
+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveDeploymentEvents(v JsonV1EventList)`

-SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.
+SetEnclaveDeploymentEvents sets EnclaveDeploymentEvents field to given value.

-### HasEnclaveReplicaSetEvents
+### HasEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`
+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveDeploymentEvents() bool`

-HasEnclaveReplicaSetEvents returns a boolean if a field has been set.
+HasEnclaveDeploymentEvents returns a boolean if a field has been set.

 ### GetAttestationPort